Rescinded [2016-05-11] - Communications Policy of the Government of Canada

-- forward the index of published and co-published works with regular updates to PWGSC for entry into the Government of Canada's central publishing database;
+- forward the index of published and co‑published works with regular updates to PSPC for entry into the Government of Canada's central publishing database;

-- provide copies of published works to the Depository Services Program, managed by PWGSC;
+- provide copies of published works to the Depository Services Program, managed by PSPC;

-- comply with the statutory requirements to publish legal and regulatory notices in the Canada Gazette, managed by PWGSC;
+- comply with the statutory requirements to publish legal and regulatory notices in the Canada Gazette, managed by PSPC;

-- notify PWGSC of publications they plan to produce for sale;
+- notify PSPC of publications they plan to produce for sale;

 - ensure that publications for sale are not comprised primarily of information that otherwise must be provided free of charge as described in Requirement 2;